DeKUT-DSAIL/bioacoustics/README.md

   <em>Figure 1: Spectrograms of a Grey-backed Camaroptera (left) and Hartlaub's Turacos (right)</em>
 </p>

-Figure 1 above shows spectrograms of a Greybacked Camaroptera and Hartlaub's Turacos.
-By looking at the two spectrograms, we can see that the spectrum of the sounds from the two birds are different.
-We can then treat the spectrograms as images and feed them to a machine learning model for classification.
-Therefore, by computing spectrograms of different bird species' sounds we can train a machine learning model that will be used for acoustic classification of birds.
+Figure 1 above shows spectrograms of a Greybacked Camaroptera and a Hartlaub's Turacos.
+By looking at the two spectrograms, we can see that the frequency composition of the sounds from the two birds are different.
+We can then treat the spectrograms as images and use them to train machine learning models for classification.

 <p align="center">
   <img width="auto" height="300" src="/img/dsp-ml.png">